Ike's Wee Wee: Plot

 Mr. Mackey, the school counselor, is giving a drug and alcohol prevention lecture to the class, emphasizing that smoking, drinking, marijuana and LSD are bad.
 He passes a sample of marijuana around the class so that the children can learn its smell, but it is never returned (it's later revealed that Mr. Garrison stole it, as he is seen watching Teletubbies while high).
 As a result, Mr. Mackey is fired and later kicked out of his house, leaving him homeless.
 A desperate Mackey gives in to trying marijuana one night in an alley, and later LSD.
 Soon enough, Mr. Mackey becomes a drug-addled hippie and meets a female hippie, with whom he decides to get married.
 While on honeymoon in India, Mr. Mackey is captured and taken into rehab.
 Mr. Mackey emerges clean from rehab and is given his job back.

 Meanwhile, Kyle invites Stan, Cartman and Kenny to his younger brother Ike's bris.
 When they learn more about what a bris is, and misconstrue it as a party where they are going to cut off his penis, Kyle tries to find a way to hide his brother from his parents and the circumcision process.
 Kyle puts Ike on a train to Lincoln, Nebraska and makes an Ike-style doll out of meat bones in an attempt to not arouse his parents' suspicions.
 This backfires when the doll is mauled by a rabid dog that subsequently gets run over by a truck, which leads Kyle's parents to think that Ike is dead.
 At the funeral, Kyle finds out that Ike is not his biological brother, but was adopted from Canada due to the tombstone featuring the Canadian flag.
 Upon discovering this, Kyle declares that Ike is no longer his brother and reveals the truth to his shocked parents, who retrieve Ike from Nebraska.
-Kyle is so upset, that when Kenny fell into a gravesite and the stone fell on him, Kyle flatly says his line "you bastards".
+Kyle is so upset, that when Kenny falls into a gravesite and is crushed by a gravestone, Kyle flatly says his line "you bastards".